aws/aws-cli/awscli/examples/codebuild/batch-get-projects.rst

         ]
     }

-In the preceding output, the ``projectsNotFound`` array lists any build project names that were specified, but not found.
-The projects array lists details for each build project where information was found.

-For more information, see `View a Build Project's Details (AWS CLI)`_ in the *AWS CodeBuild User Guide*
+For more information, see `View a Build Project's Details (AWS CLI) <https://docs.aws.amazon.com/codebuild/latest/userguide/view-project-details.html#view-project-details-cli>`_ in the *AWS CodeBuild User Guide*.

-.. _`View a Build Project's Details (AWS CLI)`: https://docs.aws.amazon.com/codebuild/latest/userguide/view-project-details.html#view-project-details-cli